NVIDIA/OptiX_Apps/README.md

 * `rtigo3.exe -s system_rtigo3_dual_gpu_local.txt -d scene_rtigo3_.txt`

+The nvlink_shared example is meant for multi-GPU systems with NVLINK bridge.
+It's working on single-GPU setups as well though.
+I've prepared a geometry-heavy scene with 125 spheres of more than 1 million triangles each.
+That scene requires about 10 GB of VRAM on a single board.

+* `nvlink_shared.exe -s system_nvlink_shared.txt -d scene_nvlink_spheres_5_5_5.txt`

 # Pull Requests

 NVIDIA is happy to review and consider pull requests for merging into the main tree of the optix_apps for bug fixes and features.
 Before providing a pull request to NVIDIA, please note the following: